Syed Abdus Samad (footballer): Personal life and legacy

 After the partition of India in 1947, Samad settled in Parbatipur Upazila of Dinajpur in East Pakistan.
-He was employed at the Pakistan Eastern Railway.
-In 1957, he was appointed as coach of National Sports Council Board.
-He was recipient of the Pride of Performance (President's Award) in 1962.
+He was employed at the Pakistan Eastern Railway as an inspector.
+Samad also served as chairman of the Pakistan National Sports Council Board.
+In 1957, he was appointed coach of National Sports Council Board's football section.
+He was recipient of the Pride of Performance (President's Award) in 1960.

-Samad had a son named Golam Hossain.
-Together they played for Railway team in 1944.
-He died on 2 February 1964 in Parbatipur Upazila.
+Samad married Syeda Qamrunnisa on 12 October 1917.
+He had a son named Golam Hossain; together they played for Eastern Bengal Railway team in 1944.
+He died on 2 February 1965 in Parbatipur Upazila.
 In 1969, Parbatipur Railway Institute was renamed to Samad Institute in his memory.
 East Pakistan (later Bangladesh) Government released a postal stamp commemorating him in 1969.
 Bangladesh Football Federation organizes the annual "Jadukar Samad Smriti Football Tournament".
 Later, the Government of Bangladesh also launched a postage stamp series in his memory.
 Later, Samad Milanayatan was built in his memory in Parbatipur, by the Bangladesh Railway.
+Samad Institute was also built in his memory in East Parbatipur.